 These results show that nonnative trout eradication provides ecological benefits extending beyond frog restoration.
 Nonnative trout eradication in high Sierra aquatic ecosystems is feasible and beneficial to MYLFs and other native species at the local scale of individual or small groups of waterbodies.
-Nonnative trout eradications in SEKI are complete in 15 waterbodies and nearly complete in 10 waterbodies.
+Nonnative trout eradications in SEKI are complete in 12 waterbodies, nearly complete in 9 waterbodies, and in-progress in 5 waterbodies (initiated in 2012).
 Restoration at the landscape scale focusing on entire basins or larger groups of waterbodies and connecting streams, however, would provide even greater benefit to native species and ecosystems.
-Nonnative fish eradication in multiple waterbodies and the streams that connect these habitats would enable MYLFs and other native aquatic organisms to naturally disperse between waterbodies, improving ecosystem health, and increasing resistance and resilience to other stressors and uncertain future conditions.
+Nonnative fish eradication in multiple waterbodies and the streams that connect them would enable MYLFs and other native aquatic organisms to disperse between these waters naturally, improving ecosystem health and resistance and resilience to other stressors and uncertain future conditions.

-This area of the page intentionally left blank.
+This page intentionally left blank.